openshift/enhancements/enhancements/installer/image-based-installer.md

 `/var/lib/containers` directory.

-The installation ISO approach is very similar to what is already implemented by the functionality of the [Agent-based Installer](/enhancements/agent-installer-agent-based-installer.md)) Although the Image-based Installer proposed here differs from the OpenShift Agent-based Installer in several key aspects:
+The installation ISO approach is very similar to what is already implemented by the functionality of the [Agent-based Installer](/enhancements/agent-installer-agent-based-installer.md), although IBI differs from the OpenShift Agent-based Installer in several key aspects:

 - while the Agent-based Installer may offer flexibility and versatility in certain scenarios, it may not meet the stringent time constraints and requirements of far-edge deployments in the telecommunications industry due to the inherently long installation process, exacerbated by low bandwidth and high packet latency.
-- with the Agent-based Installer all cluster configuration needs to be provided upfront during the generation of the ISO image, while with the Image-based Installer the cluster configuration is provided in an additional step.
+- with the Agent-based Installer all cluster configuration needs to be provided upfront during the generation of the ISO image, while with IBI the cluster configuration is provided in an additional step.

-The Image-based Installer offers key advantages, where fast and reliable deployment at the edge is crucial.
-By generating ISO images containing all the necessary components, the Image-based Installer significantly accelerates deployment times.
+IBI offers key advantages, where fast and reliable deployment at the edge is crucial.
+By generating ISO images containing all the necessary components, IBI significantly accelerates deployment times.
 Moreover, unlike the Agent-based Installer, the image-based approach allows for cluster configuration to be supplied upon deployment at the edge, rather than during the initial ISO generation process.
 This flexibility enables operators to use a single generic image for installing multiple clusters, streamlining the deployment process and reducing the need for multiple customized ISO images.

-The OpenShift installer will support generating a configuration ISO with all the site specific configuration data for the cluster to be installed provided as input.
+The command-line tool will also support generating a configuration ISO with all the site specific configuration data for the cluster to be installed provided as input.
 The configuration ISO contents are the following:
 - `ClusterInfo` (cluster name, base domain, hostname, node IP)
 - SSH `authorized_keys`